 I sorted by my favorite chefs, and then unsorted.

-It was simple without being artificial, had a short ingredient list (some of which I already had in my kitchen), and oddly enough it was from Emeril, a chef whose recipes I don’t typically gravitate towards.
+It was simple without being artificial, had a short ingredient list (some of which I already had in my kitchen), and oddly enough it was from Emeril, a chef whose recipes I don’t typically gravitate toward.

 OK, so here’s my take on the recipe…

-I kept all the ratios and cooking times the same every time I made this recipe.
+I keep all the ratios and cooking times the same every time I make this recipe.

-There are, however, a few changes I made … none of which affected the integrity of the pie one bit.
+There are, however, a few changes I’ve made … none of which affected the integrity of the pie one bit.

 1. Use store bought pie crust.